 On the final night of the journey, with the end of the desert up ahead, the Bodhisatta ordered the water and firewood to be discarded to lighten the load and speed their travel.
 But during the night the pilot fell deep asleep and the oxen went off course.
-When morning arrived the caravan was back where they had been the day before.
+When morning arrived the caravan was back where it had been the day before.
 The men set up camp in despair due to the lack of water.

 In the Lifetime of the Buddha